Anigan Evacup Introduction

-The Anigan EvaCup Menstrual Cup has a 4.4/5 star rating on Amazon and people that like it, seem to really like it.
+The Anigan EvaCup Menstrual Cup (check it out on Amazon) is a popular menstrual cup that many people really like.
 It’s made in the USA, registered with the FDA and made from the highest quality medical grade silicone.
 Not many cups are registered with the FDA, so the Eva Cup is on an exclusive list.

 North American Made

 If you’re looking to shop local and get yourself a North American made product, the Anigan Eva Cup makes an excellent choice.
 It’s cheaper than some of the other popular cups on the market today like The Dutchess Cup, MoonCup, or The Diva Cup to name just a few of them.
 But, the cheaper price doesn’t mean that the quality is not up to snuff.
 The Anigan Eva Cup is an excellent, economical choice.